 This post contains affiliate links, which means I might make a small commission if you make a purchase.
 This does not affect your cost.
 Thank you!

 I am an affiliate for Gentle + Classical Press.
 If you make a purchase through my links, I receive a small commission.
-Thank you for supporting my blog!
+I purchased all of my Gentle + Classical Primer products with my own money, before I even had a blog.
+Thank you for supporting my writing!

 I first heard about the Gentle + Classical Primer from my mother, who heard about it from her homeschooling circles.
 This is one of the perks of being a 2nd generation homeschooler.
 Your mom knows about all the good stuff.
 You also get wonderful hand-me-down books, but I digress.

 Despite getting off to an unusual start, it was a good year.
 On March 12, 2020, I left the church preschool where I taught and my boys attended, thinking we would eventually return.
 However, the pandemic had other ideas.
 Once I realized that we would not actually be going back to preschool in a couple of weeks, I decided to launch into teaching my son at home.

 We are a second generation homeschooling family, and had originally intended to begin homeschooling when my oldest son started kindergarten.
 The pandemic caused an earlier start, but that was a gift in a way.
 Due to my experience teaching a class of 4 year olds at the preschool, I felt quite comfortable with teaching my own 4 year old.
 I might have felt more apprehensive if I had started with a level that I had never taught before.